Visual communication students begin with composition, layout, and typography as fundamental skills.

 Ready to Apply?

 Have you decided our program is right for you?
 Then it’s time to begin the admission process.
 The program maintains a policy of selective enrollment.
-Admission requires a review at the end of the spring term.
+Admission requires a review at the end of the Spring semester.
 Read our portfolio requirements.